LUCA-exe/ADS/README.md

 # ADS
-Archive of exercises and use-cases for technical discussions on algorithms, data science and machine learning
+Archive of use-cases for technical discussions on algorithms and data science projects